zachariazh/digitransit-geocode/README.md

 # digitransit-geocode
 Simple python script for geocoding Finnish addresses using the Digitransit API

-Geocode addresses using Digitransit API.
 Coordinates are output in GK25FIN (EPSG:3879) by default.

 Steps:
 1. Set INPUT_CSV to your source CSV file path